Sonosfera

 This service suits large franchises with dedicated compliance teams who already manage their own blanket licences.
 For smaller operators seeking the best music service for gyms UK, the administrative burden remains.
 Check out StorePlay vs Sonosfera: Finding the Best StorePlay Alternative UK for more on managing multi-site audio without the legal headaches.

-Citation Capsule: Cloud Cover Music offers exceptional remote management for multi-site franchises at £14.50 per month.
-However, its US-centric licensing model leaves UK operators fully responsible for acquiring their own £300+ annual PRS and PPL certificates, negating the initial software savings (International Licensing Cost Comparison, 2026).
+Cloud Cover Music offers remote management at £14.50 per month.
+However, its US-centric licensing model means UK operators should verify their own PRS and PPL position before relying on it.

-91% of gym managers state that audio software reliability is more important than catalogue size (Fitness Operator Survey, 2025).
-We evaluated these fitness studio background music services based entirely on real-world operational stability and legal protection for UK businesses to determine the best music service for gyms UK.
+We evaluated these fitness studio background music services around real-world operational stability, licensing clarity, and staff usability to determine the best music service for gyms UK.

 Gym staff should be helping members correct their deadlift form, not acting as DJs because the iPad keeps crashing.
 We prioritised 'set and forget' reliability.
 If a platform required constant manual intervention to keep the music playing, we dropped it from the rankings.